What’s a “Life Stack”? #

 And the rest…

-- Focal Chorus V Speakers – Pretty good floor-standing speakers in my living room.
+- Focal Chorus V Speakers – Pretty good floor-standing speakers in my TV/Music room.

 - Yamaha CD-S300BL CD Player – I still listen to CDs, so I bought a new CD player a few years ago.

 - Sonos wireless music system – Music everywhere in my house.
-I have a Play:5, several Play:3s, and an old and
+I use a Soundbar and several Play:3 speakers.

 - Amazon Kindle Oasis (2nd gen) – Books on the go.
 I prefer real books but the Kindle sure is handy.
 I like the larger size of this model.